greenelab/hgsc_subtypes/7.Nanostring/README.md

 ## Procedure

 We take the 29 nanostring genes and consider their gene expression vectors across the four datasets independently.
-We then take pairwise correlations of each of these 29 genes against **all** other genes for each dataset.
+We then take pairwise Pearson correlations of each of these 29 genes against **all** other genes for each dataset.
 Lastly, we consider the genes in the top 5% and top 1% of these correlations for all 29 genes for each dataset.
 The final output is a long data frame (`results/all_threshold_classifier_gene_correlations.tsv`) that stores the highest correlated genes against the nanostring classifier genes.